cosmos/cosmos-sdk/docs/architecture/adr-008-dCERT-group.md

    preferred representation on the dCERT group.
  - Preferred representation may be arbitrarily split between address (ex.
 50% to John, 25% to Sally, 25% to Carol)
- - Addresses which control the greatest amount of prefered-representation are eligible to join the dCERT group (up the _maximum number of dCERT members_)
+ - Addresses which control the greatest amount of preferred-representation are eligible to join the dCERT group (up the _maximum number of dCERT members_)
  - In order for a new member to be added to the dCERT group they must send a transaction accepting their admission at which point the validity of